coral-xyz/anchor/docs/src/pages/docs/events.md

 $ anchor init Events
 ```

-Next, we'll merely modify the program in `src/lib.rs` to add an event, and the accompanying data to the `initialize`
+Next, we will modify the program in `src/lib.rs` to add an event, and the accompanying data to the `initialize`
 function.
 ```rust
 // ...